gnosisguild/zodiac/docs/tutorial-modifier-roles/edit-roles.md

 ----
 *Image of the Edit Role page*

+## Functions
+Each target function can be allowed/revoked individually.
+You can also customize select a specific execution type for each function.

+## Parameters
+Click on the function to expand and view the parameters.
+To add a condition to a parameter click "+ add a condition" next to the parameter, select a condition from the select and enter an appropriate value.
+To delete an existing condition, click on the delete button.

 *Please note that any changes you make to the role will not be saved to the role unless the "Update Role" button is clicked.*